gautamkumarjaiswal/magicCloak/README.md

 2. Double click on 'invisible' (.exe file) to run script (make sure you have webcam connected with computer)

-3. Let the script launch live stream and capture background than enter in the frame with red cloth to get invisible.
+3. Let the script launch live stream and capture background then enter in the frame with red cloth to get invisible.

 How to run (Python setup):